jlink/property-based-testing-in-kotlin/docs/README.md

   Data classes lend themselves especially well for being used with `@UseType`, because data class constructors are automatically being considered as generator functions.
-  Thus, the following example, which requires __jqwik 1.6.1__, shows how data classes can be generated from just their type information.
+  Thus, the following example, which requires __jqwik 1.6.1__ or above, shows how data classes can be generated from just their type information.
-  It also shows that parameter annotations are considered - just like in property methods.
+  It also shows that parameter annotations are taken into consideration - just like in property methods.

   ```kotlin
   class UseTypeWithDataclassesExamples {